Creating With Git

 Setup

-For our work in this course, you'll need a GitHub account.
-Sign up for one if you don't have one; it's free!
+For our work in this course, you’ll need a Codeberg account.
+Sign up for one if you don’t have one; it’s free!

-To best use GitHub the way we intend, we need to connect an SSH key to it.
-This will serve as our authenticaiton method to GitHub in the terminal.
+To best use Codeberg the way we intend, we need to connect an SSH key to it.
+This will serve as our authentication method to Codeberg in the terminal.

 If you know what an SSH key is and have one already, you can skip this part.
 For everyone else, let’s check if you do have one.
 In your terminal (on Linux and macOS), run the following command: